 In 1945, nine forward-thinking citizens of Homer met and began working together to form Alaska’s fifth rural electric cooperative.
 Their first official Rural Electrification Administration (REA) meeting was December 17, 1945, and the system was energized March 13, 1950, making Homer brighter for 56 cooperative members.

-Homer Electric employs 136 regular, full-time employees, three part-time employees, and one temporary employees filling positions at:
+Homer Electric employs 138 regular, full-time employees and two seasonal employees filling positions at:

 - Corporate office in Homer